BobbyBobster/fitdex/README.md

 ### App
 -[] Merge ui.js and cards.js
--[] Move background to HTML, too little going on to justify own canvas
+-[] Move background to HTML, too little going on to justify own canvas -[] Add conditional for a time based exercise

 ### PWA
 -[] Add service worker